offby1/bridge-server/README.hosting.md

 * make this easy
 * specialize in Django

+## Random ideas

+- Now that I've gotten this reasonably containerized, maybe I should read about those "run your container" services -- pretty sure AWS and Azure have those.
+E.g., in a perfect world, I'd sign up for the service, they'd give me some sort of credential and URL; I'd type "docker context mumble something credential URL", and then just "docker compose up" should push the containers onto their hosting and Bob's my uncle.

-✘ means "this sucks; no need to investigate further"
+In the below, ✘ means "this sucks; no need to investigate further"

 ## Research I've done